-Frank Rose speaks on the future of media and storytelling at film festivals, marketing conferences, and industry gatherings worldwide.
+Frank Rose speaks on the future of media and storytelling at film festivals, academic seminars, marketing conferences, and industry gatherings worldwide.

-He has given keynotes at ad:tech Sydney, Social Media Week, Sheffield Doc/Fest, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm; addressed internal marketing summits and R&D organizations at companies ranging from Timberland to Unilever to the BBC; and spoken to film, journalism, and business students at Columbia, NYU, and USC.
+He has given keynotes at Genoa's Festival della Scienza, Sheffield Doc/Fest, ad:tech Sydney, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm; addressed internal marketing summits and R&D organizations at companies ranging from Timberland to Unilever to the BBC; and spoken to film, journalism, and business students at Columbia, NYU, and USC.

 His key message, applicable to anyone in the business of communicating: How to navigate the digital world.
 Filmmakers, agency professionals, and marketers alike find his talks to be engaging, insightful, and inspiring.

 To invite Frank to speak, email CAA Speakers in Los Angeles or call +1 424-288-2898.